ansible/workshops/exercises/ansible_security/1.1-setup/README.md

 ## Step 1.2 - Working the Labs

-You might have guessed by now this lab is pretty commandline-centric…​ :-)
+You might have guessed by now this lab is pretty commandline-centric.

   - Don’t type everything manually, use copy & paste from the browser when appropriate.
 But don’t stop to think and understand.